 Click the pointing arrow in the upper right corner to download the data in Google Sheets or .csv file.

 Now that you know where to get the metrics for each social channel, let’s create your social media report in an Excel sheet format.

 To begin, open an Excel sheet and create 8 columns with the following categories:

 - Share of Voice

 Next, collect required data from each social network and enter it in the spreadsheet manually.

 Once you fill in the data, your report will be ready to show your boss or client.
-You can make a weekly, monthly, or yearly report, depending on your requirements.
+For absolute professionalism and security, we recommend presenting your report as a pdf QR code.
+That way, only the right eyes will have access to your report.
+Finally, you can make a weekly, monthly, or yearly report, depending on your requirements.